 - Collaborated with the sales and marketing teams to support the launch of eco-friendly vehicles, increasing market penetration by 30%.

-Pro tip: Start your bullet points with dynamic action verbs like “Initiated,” “Directed,” “Managed” and “Worked” to highlight your leadership and impact.
-This approach aligns with Canadian employers’ preferences for candidates who demonstrate proactive problem-solving and teamwork.
+Start your bullet points with dynamic action verbs like "Initiated," "Directed," "Managed," and "Worked" to highlight your leadership and impact.
+This approach aligns with Canadian employers' preferences for candidates who demonstrate proactive problem-solving and teamwork.

 5. Highlight your education

-When you are listing degrees earned outside of Canada, it’s helpful to indicate their Canadian equivalency or how they align with Canadian standards to provide employers with a clear understanding of your academic achievements.
+When listing degrees earned outside of Canada, it's helpful to indicate their Canadian equivalency or how they align with Canadian standards, so employers can clearly understand your academic achievements.

 Additionally, include any certifications or licenses relevant to the job you're applying for, especially those recognized in Canada.